kravse/Responsive-CSS-Sprite-Clock/README.md

 Responsive-Clock-with-sprite
 ============================

-A responsive clock, using css sprites that counts the time.
+A responsive clock, using CSS sprites.